rakus/quick_change_directory/README.md

 Example: `qc Project Ser`

-This searches for directory path that ends with `.../Project*/Ser*` It would match somthing like:
+This searches for directory path that ends with `.../Project*/Ser*` It would match something like:

     ~/Documents/Customer/Project/Server
     ~/Documents/Customer/Project/Serial